Tampa DUI Lawyer

 - Improper breathalyzer administration or result—if a breathalyzer is improperly administered or if there is a defect with the breathalyzer, results should not be submitted to court.

 Our responsibility is to make sure that your Constitutional rights are upheld throughout the process and that you secure the best case outcome possible.
 Our lawyers can also represent you in negotiating a plea bargain.

-Call Our Tampa DUI Lawyers Today
+Call Our Tampa, Florida DUI Defense Lawyers Today

 At the law office of Trombley & Hanes, we know how significantly a DUI conviction can impact your future.
 If you are facing DUI charges, one of the best things that you can do for yourself is to secure legal representation from a qualified Tampa DUI attorney as soon as possible.
 The Tampa DUI lawyers at Trombley & Hanes, P.A. have defended numerous DUI cases and represented current and former NFL, MLB, NBA, and NHL athletes against DUI charges in Hillsborough and Pinellas Counties.
 To learn more about our Tampa DUI lawyers and how we can help, call us as soon as possible after being arrested and charged.